marilius12/taxes/pages/tax-residency-in-canada.md

 # Tax Residency in Canada

-During a tax year, an individual is subject to Canadian income tax either as:
+During a tax year, an individual is subject to Canadian income tax as:

 - **resident**: taxed on worldwide income from all sources, or
 - **non-resident**: taxed on Canadian-sourced income only